funkydope/CarND-Traffic-Sign/writeup_MC.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

 ####2.
-Include an exploratory visualization of the dataset.
+Exploration

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Here is a hisogram of the data set seperated into sign classes.
+There is huge variation is the number of images for each class.
+I would think that a more even data set would train better.

 ![alt text][image1]